Representation Through Home Health Care Agency Abuse Claims

 We can help you address these difficult situations.
-At the Miami law firm of Ford, Dean & Rotundo, P.A., our skilled Florida home health care agency attorneys have built a nationwide reputation for achieving positive outcomes and holding these agencies responsible.
-We have 40-plus years of experience standing up against injustice.
+At the Miami law firm of Ford, Dean & Rotundo, P.A., our skilled Florida home health care agency attorneys have earned a nationwide reputation for achieving positive outcomes and holding these agencies responsible.
+They have more than 40 years of experience standing up against injustice.

 Many people are surprised to learn that, in Florida, home health care aides are not required to have a license or certification.
 The only exception is for aides employed by a Medicare or Medicaid home health agency.
 As a result, many home health aides have minimal training.

 They lack the skills to deal with challenging situations, such as:

 - Preventing, identifying and seeking prompt treatment for bedsores

 - Safely lifting an elderly or disabled loved one